IN THIS ARTICLE

 This minor outpatient procedure is used for stress incontinence in men and women when the sphincter controlling outflow of urine is weakened or incompetent.
 Done under local anesthesia, collagen or another substance is injected into the area around the urethra.
 This adds bulk, which better compresses the sphincter.
-A skin test is required before the procedure to determine if any allergic reaction might occur to the collagen, if used.
+A skin test is required before the procedure to determine if any allergic reaction might occur to the collagen.

 The cure rate of this procedure is reported to be somewhat higher for women than men.
 The collagen used can be absorbed by the body over time, so the procedure may need to be repeated.
-In addition, other materials exist that work as effectively as collagen and may last longer (silicon-coated beads and Coaptite).
+In addition, other materials exist that work as effectively as collagen and may last longer (silicone-coated beads and Coaptite).

 Artificial Urinary Sphincter